Association for internal Taoist martial arts

-- Kung Fu – traditional Wudang martial art for the health and body control.
+- Kung Fu – traditional Wudang martial art for health and body control.

 - Liang Yi – advanced training for the understanding of yin and Yang, also known as Tai Yi.

 - Nei Gong – the principles of Wuji – emptiness, are important for the training of mind and body.

-The training of these departments is goal and task of our Club Wudang Kung Fu Vienna.
-The above disciplines are branched in to each other and together form the best possible understanding for the“internal martial arts” and thus also of health for mind and body.
+The training of these departments is the goal and task of our Club Wudang Kung Fu Vienna.
+The above disciplines are branched into each other and together form the best possible understanding for the“internal martial arts” and thus also of health for mind and body.

 For the first time in Austria

 Unfortunately, is the quality of schools in Europe not sufficiently tested and most of them are large umbrella associations that each slide to certificates.
 This leads to very low standards in Tai Chi, Qi Gong and other disciplines of “internal martial arts”.

 Wudang Kung Fu Vienna is the first approved Wudang school in Austria from the Sanfeng family in the Wudang mountains and represents the teachings of Zhang Sanfeng – the founder of “internal martial arts” in Vienna.

 About Master Ziji

-Master Ziji 资济 (Michael Weichhardt) is legitimate lineage holder of the 16th generation of Wudang Sanfengpai.
+Master Ziji 资济 (Michael Weichhardt) is a legitimate lineage holder of the 16th generation of Wudang Sanfengpai.

 Intrigued by Kung Fu since his childhood, Michael Weichhardt as a favorite student of the master learned from Yuan Xiu gang and Master Chen Shiyu at the Wudang Sanfeng Taoist Academy the Taoist internal martial arts principles of Wudang Sanfeng.
 He was a Taoist named魏懋资济(pinyin: WeiMaoZiJi).
 During his training, lived for a long time in the Wudang mountains, and rarely came back to his native Vienna.